 Leading Healthcare Reform in Idaho

 Healthcare reform and redesign started in Idaho long before the passage of the Affordable Care Act (ACA).
-Dating back to 2007, Idaho identified the need to transform our volume-based healthcare system to a value-based system.
-Since then Idaho stakeholders from across professions and across our State have set about transforming our healthcare system.
+In 2007, Idaho identified the need to transform its volume-based healthcare system to a value-based system.
+Since then stakeholders from across the state and across professions have been working to transform Idaho's healthcare system.
 The major milestones include:

 Idaho Healthcare Coalition